leaozim/42-course--Libft/README.md

  <tr>
   <td><a href="https://github.com/leaozim/Libft/blob/main/srcs/ft_strrchr.c">ft_strrchr</a></td>
-  <td>look for the last occurrence of the character c (an unsigned character) in the string pointed to by the str argument</td>
+  <td>Look for the last occurrence of the character c (an unsigned character) in the string pointed to by the str argument</td>
  </tr>

  <tr>